Yanting14/WADII-Project/README.md

 You can register an account with your email and password.

+OR

+You can login with this existing account: email:jagat@gmail.com password:123456

 Features:
 Career search: Search, save jobs and apply jobs
 Career exploration: Get suggested job roles and explore jobs , Must configure interest in industry and skills in profile first to get suggestion
-Resume: Create resume with api grammar and spelling correction, change colours and export to browser
+Resume creation: Create resume with api grammar and spelling correction, change colours and export to browser
+Upskilling: View courses and click into courses to be redirected to course link.
 Profile: Configure profile
 Mentor: View mentor cards and contact mentors, can also sign up to be a mentor